dicara/flask-app/README.md

        * Added temporal plot to organic identity
        * Identity job will send metrics on a zmq stream.
 Metrics include; percent identified median model distance, upper and lower quartile distance
+ * v3.39.1
+   * Version bump so docker can build